 Symptoms, Diagnosis and Treatment of Bladder Problems and Urinary Incontinence in Women

 Bladder problems are very common.
+Urinary tract infections affect many women.
 Around 1 in 3 women suffer from incontinence (leakage of urine) at some stage in their life.

 - Leaking urine when laughing, coughing or sneezing

 - Lack of bladder control (needing to rush to the toilet / know exactly where toilets are in any given moment, known as ‘toilet mapping’)

 - The urge to pass urine too often

 - The urge to pass urine frequently in the night